exoplatform/exo-documentation/docs/Manage-Space.rst

 1. Click |image22| at the top left corner of the **Spaces** page to open the Add New Space form.

-2. A drawer is displayed containing all information related to the space creation based on 3 steps:
+2. A drawer panel is displayed containing all information related to the space creation based on 3 steps:

 Step 1: Space details
 ~~~~~~~~~~~~~~~~~~~~~~~